 As Bailey hits the road to track down his “friends” and get his loot back, a black-edged, hilarious caper unfolds.
 From Tank Deerflower, the drug-dealing rodeo rider, and Arnold, the fire-eater with a temper as black as his charred throat, to Sissy, the beautiful ex-junkie/whore who steals Bailey’s heart, strange characters and stranger events converge in this fast, gritty, and unforgettable novel.
 Crafted with artistry and deftness, Serpent Girlis a voyage into the darkest depths of carny life–and, remarkably, a tender love story to boot.

-MATTHEW CARNAHAN has had seventy-seven jobs, from deckhand to circus worker.
+Matthew Carnahan has had 77 jobs, from deckhand to circus worker.
 He studied at New York University and the Neighborhood Playhouse School of the Theatre.
 After working as a playwright and director in New York, Carnahan received the Chesterfield Writer’s… More about Matthew Carnahan

 Published by Villard Mar 01, 2005| 208 Pages| ISBN 9781588364388